mikemac1/odd-duck/README.md

 ## Instructions

-* Although this is an individual lab assignment, do feel free to collaborate and work in pairs or groups.
+* This is an individual assignment, but are free to collaborate with classmates.
+Just be sure that if there is collaboration, be sure to make note of that collaboration in the README file.

 ## Resources